apollographql/apollo-server/docs/source/features/data-sources.md

 ## Using Memcached/Redis as a cache storage backend

-By default, data sources use an in-memory LRU cache to store responses from REST calls.
+By default, resource caching will use an in memory LRU cache.
 When running multiple server instances, you'll want to use a shared cache backend instead.
 That's why Apollo Server also includes support for using [Memcached](../../../packages/apollo-server-memcached) or [Redis](../../../packages/apollo-server-redis) as your backing store.
 You can specify which one to use by creating an instance and passing it into the Apollo Server constructor:

 ```js
 const { MemcachedCache } = require('apollo-server-memcached');